Two Eclipses Across Texas

 • Weather: Check if the location historically has clear, cloud-free skies on the date of the eclipse.
 The night before, check the forecast and have an alternate viewing site in mind if yours will be clouded out.

-• Lodging: Hotels along the eclipse path (especially the total eclipse in April) will fill up quickly.
+• Lodging: Hotels along the path of totality will fill up quickly.
 Book yours well in advance.

-• Traffic: Traffic will be heavy (especially for the total eclipse in April), so plan your route in advance and allow plenty of time to reach your viewing site.
+• Traffic: Traffic will be heavy, so plan your route in advance and allow plenty of time to reach your viewing site.

 McDonald Observatory and UT Austin representatives will be onsite for eclipse events in: